Norske Gaardnavne

 Norske Gaardnavne (English: Norwegian Farm Names) is a 19-volume set of books based on a manuscript prepared from 1897 to 1924 by Oluf Rygh, a noted professor of archaeology, philology, and history at the University of Oslo.
-The book contains a standardized notation, information on pronunciation, historical forms, and the etymology for recorded gaardnavne (oeconyms, or farm, estate, and manor names) in Norway.
+The book contains a standardized notation, information on pronunciation, historical forms, and the etymology for recorded gaardnavne (estate names, farm names, and manor names) in Norway.
 It was developed by detailed compilation of the various written and oral records of land ownership.
 It is the standard that establishes place names in Norway.
 Documenting over 45,000 farm names and related information in 1886, it became the inspiration for similar studies in Sweden and Denmark.

 Work of the commission

 The Norwegian Stortinget, in an act of 6 June 1863, commissioned a general revision of public register that defines Norwegian public and private lands to allow consistent land ownership records and to update the basis for taxation in Norway (a cadastre).
 The work was intended to correct inconsistencies and errors in place names.
 In 1878 the professors Sophus Bugge and Oluf Rygh, and the dean Johan Fritzner were named as members of a commission to revise the names of recorded property.